Juniorduc44/FemaReports/femaReports/README.md

 > manner.
 Doing so prevents taxpayer dollars associated with expired or excessively extended
 > grants from being returned to the DRF.

+#### Plain English version:

+Certainly.
+Here's a simplified version of that text:

+> As of July 2023, the Disaster Relief Fund (DRF) was expected to be short $4.3 billion by the end of the
+> budget year.
+FEMA is taking too long to close out old disaster cases, which is causing problems.
+This delay
+> is holding up $7.1 billion that could be used for other disaster relief efforts.
+> If FEMA doesn't improve its policies and oversight, it might keep closing disaster programs too slowly.
+When
+> this happens, money from expired or overly extended grants can't be put back into the DRF.
+This means
+> taxpayer money isn't being used as efficiently as it could be for future disaster relief.
+> In simpler terms, FEMA needs to wrap up old disaster cases faster so that leftover money can be used for new
+> emergencies.
+Right now, the slow process is creating a budget problem and potentially wasting taxpayer
+> dollars.

 </br>
 </br>